About N F Chase

 Chase is in the process of forming his own performing company under the rubric of The UFOrchestra and is currently working on a number of new compositions and concerts for new works.

-N F Chase's music has been hailed by Strad Magazine as 'brilliant,' the Los Angeles Times as 'flamboyant, avant-garde' and 'brawling yet taut...the Rite of Spring meets Metallica,' by the Albuquerque Journal as 'crackling, witty,' by the Whittier Press as 'seamless, powerful... spectacular' and, dubbing him 'Eye/Ear Explorer,' the LA Weekly writes of his short opera 22, 'the human brain at its most imaginative.'
+N F Chase's music has been hailed by Strad Magazine as 'brilliant,' the Los Angeles Times as 'flamboyant, avant-garde' and 'brawling...the Rite of Spring meets Metallica,' by the Albuquerque Journal as 'crackling, witty,' by the Whittier Press as 'seamless, powerful... spectacular' and, dubbing him 'Eye/Ear Explorer,' the LA Weekly writes of his short opera 22, 'the human brain at its most imaginative.'

 Chase earned his MFA in Composition/New Media and Integrated Media from California Institute of the Arts studying with Morton Subotnick, Bunita Marcus, Stephen L. Mosko, and additionally with Ziad Bunni of the Aleppo Conservatory of Arabic Classical Music, and James Tenney.
-In 2011 he earned PhD candidacy at Renssellaer Polytechnic Institute working with Pauline Oliveros.
+In 2011 he earned PhD candidacy in Integrated Elecgronic Arts at Renssellaer Polytechnic Institute working with Pauline Oliveros.

 Significant world premieres include Considering Light by the Sonic Liberation Players in Los Angeles, the electronic multi-channel music-and-light ballet Ngoma Lungundu and Songs of the Thirsty Sword for piano, interactive computer and video, headlining two festival openings (New Music Plus+ - Czech Republic, Music By The Eyeful - San Francisco), and the world premiere of Street Mix No. 1 - New York Above Ground for ensemble performing in the street, part of the Darmstadt/New York Festival at Brooklyn’s Issue Project Room.
 Last year Chase premiered Gin Blossoms and Broccoli Boutonnières for flute and sampled records at the Other Minds Festival in San Francisco.

-As a performer, Chase is former frontman to the pop act Soul Parish, who topped the European Indie/Gothic club charts with their dance single Lilith.
+As a performer always in pursuit of unusual musical possibilities, Chase has performed on music stand, mannequin limbs, lying inside a piano, on a bicycle—and more traditionally as a vocalist, and as a solo pianist—on the instrument keys.
+Chase is former frontman to the pop act Soul Parish, who topped the European Indie/Gothic club charts with their dance single Lilith featuring opera soprano over drum machines.
 He's since appeared performing electronics and DJ turntables as a soloist, with his own touring ensemble, and with the California E.A.R.
 Unit.
 As an improviser and visualist, Chase has worked with Russian pianist/improviser Roman Stolyar, Ben Miller, Miya Masaoka, and as NIRUSU III with renown harpist/improviser/scholar, Susan Allen, and British bassist, Rus Pearson.
 In fellowship at the Bauhaus in Weimar, Germany, he contributed bi-lingual voice-over to a series of programs on BauhausFM German radio.
-Always in pursuit of unusual musical possibilities, Chase has performed on music stand, mannequin limbs, lying inside a piano, on a bicycle—and more traditionally as a vocalist, and, most recently, as a solo pianist—on the instrument keys.

-Chase is founder of The UFOrchestra whose serial film/performance project Eleven Ideas (eleven.mas-lab.org) has been screened in Hollywood, Las Vegas, San Francisco, and Helsinki, and was featured on upstate New York WMHT public television.
-Chase is also Founding Director of the Musical Arts/Sound Laboratory (www.mas-lab.org) and Chase Ateliers, an organization committed to inter-disciplinary and experimental collaborations.
+Chase is founder of The UFOrchestra whose serial film/performance project Eleven Ideas (eleven.mas-lab.org) has been staged and screened in Hollywood, Las Vegas, San Francisco, and Helsinki, and was featured on upstate New York WMHT public television.
+Chase is also Founding Director of the Musical Arts/Sound Laboratory (www.mas-lab.org) and Chase Ateliers, an organization committed to inter--disciplinary and experimental collaborations, which boasts affiliations with the likes of US jazz legend Yusef Lateef and Meredith Monk expat, Steve Lockwood.

-His musical scores have been hailed as works of visual art and were featured in Shifter Magazine (2010) and Emergency Index (2012).
+His musical scores have been hailed as works of visual art and were featured in Shifter Magazine (2010) and Emergency Index (2012) and have been sold framed at auction in Switzerland.

 In 2000 Chase was awarded the first President's Alumnus Award from California Institute of the Arts, and was nominated for the Herb Alpert Award in Music in 2003.
 In 2008 the German documentary Wie kann Es in Buchenwald so schoen sein? for which he wrote the soundtrack, was nominated for the German Alternativer Medienpreis.
 In 2011 the Eleven Ideas project received the McKinney Award in Literature and Technology from Resselaer Polytechnic Institute.
 Chase was also recipient of the inaugural Other Minds Composer Fellowship that year.

-N F Chase is currently thriving as an independent artist; as of this writing he is developing a series of original compositions that integrate Yoga and Buddhist mind/body practices with traditional Western Conservatory musicianship.
-Chase's research and original theoretical discourse will be available in his forthcoming book, The Cat Who Loved Flowers: A Musical Quest for Silence.
+N F Chase is currently thriving as an independent artist—this fall he collaborates with Heidi Duckler Dance Theater NW and will tour the UFOrchestra, premiering a body of original compositions that integrate Yoga and Buddhist mind/body practices with traditional Western Conservatory musicianship.
+Chase's research and original theoretical discourse on that will be available in his forthcoming book, The Cat Who Loved Flowers: A Musical Quest for Silence.
 You can hear about Chase's ideas in a podcast about the soon-to-be-released recording of Bhajan for violin and computer at www.nfchase.net.
-Chase has also just released a project of experimental dance club tracks under the pen name Lexx Vector.